Yohannes-Habte/online-shops/README.md

 category
 subcategory

-## A seller can create a product his shop
+## A seller can create a product for his shop
 The shop owner has the mandate to create, update and delete his own products only The product has relationship with the shop, supplier, category, subcategory and brand Consider the following attributes: